Funshyaj/flutter-news-app/README.md

 Install dependencies

-If youre using Andriod studio
+If your using Android studio
 ```bash
   open pubspec.yaml and get dependencies
 ```